 Mha: PujaBy Nepali Patro (Sudan Bhattarai Upadhyaya) in Festivals .

 According to the Nepali calendar, every year on Kartik Shukla Pakchya Pratipada’s day the Newar community of Nepal in the memory of National figure Shankhandhar Sakhwa repaying all forms of debt of poor Nepali people who were hit by debt towards 880 A.D is celebrated as the initiation Nepal Sambats’ New Year which holds very cultural importance as “Nhu: Daya” and Mha: Puja too is celebrated in this very same day.
-Today, people of the entire Newar community worship Mha: i.e. soul, the inner self and wish good health and longevity of their body.
-Among all five days, the fourth day of Tihar is also considered to be a special day of Mha: Puja and holds similar importance as of other days of the festival of Tihar.
+Today, people of the entire Newar community worship Mha: i.e. soul, the inner self and wish good health and longevity for their body.
+Among all five days, the fourth day of Tihar is also considered to be a special day of Mha: Puja and holds similar importance as other days of the festival of Tihar.

 The promoter of Nepal Sambat is Shankadhar Sakhwa.
-According to, Man of the century and culturist Dr. Satyamoan Joshi, Glorious National figure Shankhandhar Sakhava repaid all forms of debt of poor Nepali people who were hit by debt towards 880 A.D.
-In the history, it can be found, that the clearance of debt of all the people made Nepal debt-free, by Sankadhar Sakhwa, the then King Raghavadev of Bhaktapur ordered to establish Nepal Sambat from the year 936 B.S. in this auspicious occasion of happiness of paying back the debt.
+According to, the Man of the century and culturist Dr. Satyamoan Joshi, Glorious National figure Shankhandhar Sakhava repaid all forms of debt of poor Nepali people who were hit by debt towards 880 A.D.
+In history, it can be found, that the clearance of debt of all the people made Nepal debt-free, by Sankadhar Sakhwa, the then King Raghavadev of Bhaktapur ordered to establish Nepal Sambat from the year 936 B.S. in this auspicious occasion of happiness of paying back the debt.
 From that time onwards, in Nepal, Nepal Sambat which had been the sovereignty of governmental affairs, remained until the time of Rana Prime Minister Chandra Shamsher.